NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 The physiology of the face is identical to that of the near-human sexless figure depicted in bas-relif upon the sarcophagus in the room below.
 The screaming visage dominates the entire 20 foot by 20 foot wall at the end of the corridor.
 Anyone walking down the hall may take a DC 15 [[seek]] action.
 If successful, read:

 > [!note]+ Read Aloud
-> You notice several long scratch marks in the floor, as if something had been dragged toward the lip leading 40 feet down to [[4-Campaign/Age of Worms/The Whispering Cairn#7.
+> You notice several long scratch marks in the floor, as if something had been dragged toward the lip leading 40 feet down to [[The Whispering Cairn#7.
 False Tomb]].

 These marks were left by victims blown away by the blasting winds of the trap, leftovers of futile attempts to slow their trajectory by jamming a dagger into the floor.